Transforming Public Transit: Optimal User Experience and Safety Strategies

 With such large frequencies of people travelling via public transport, and statistics showing these numbers growing over time, it is important our public infrastructure system is built to withstand these sizable crowds.
 Exploring ways to improve the public transport system so that we also improve customer satisfaction and usage is of significant importance.
 Gunnebo have developed 4 key ways that the public transportation system could be enhanced.

-In this article, we’re going to explore those different ways to improve public transport:
+In this article, we’re going to explore the different ways to improve public transport:

 1. Giving Public Transport Road Priority